-All classified personnel are subject to annual conferences and evaluations by their immediate administrative supervisor.
+All transportation personnel are subject to annual conferences and evaluations by their immediate administrative supervisor.

-Regular evaluation of all classified staff is intended to bring about improved services and to provide a continuing record of the service of each employee and evidence on which to base decisions relative to assignment and re-employment.
+Regular evaluation of all transportation staff is intended to bring about improved services and to provide a continuing record of the service of each employee and evidence on which to base decisions relative to assignment and re-employment.

-The Superintendent establishes a continuing program of performance evaluation for the classified staff.
+The Superintendent establishes a continuing program of performance evaluation for staff.
 The program includes written evaluations and a means of making the results known to the evaluated employee.

-The services of all classified staff employees are evaluated.
+The services of all transportation staff employees are evaluated.

-The administration shall evaluate the performance of all classified employees.
-Classified employees shall be made aware in advance of the contents of the instrument used to evaluate them.
+The administration shall evaluate the performance of all transportation employees.
+Transportation employees shall be made aware in advance of the contents of the instrument used to evaluate them.